86Box/docs/settings/sound.rst

 * **None:** don't output MIDI music.
 * **FluidSynth:** a software soundfont synthesizer.
 The FluidSynth library file must be present in the 86Box directory, and a soundfont must be configured.
-* **Roland MT-32**/**CM-32L Emulation:** emulate a Roland MT-32 or CM-32L synthesizer device.
+* **Roland MT-32**/**CM-32L Emulation:** emulate a Roland synthesizer module.
 Emulation is provided by the `Munt <http://munt.sourceforge.net>`_ library.
-* **System MIDI:** output to a (configurable) host MIDI device, such as the Windows software synthesizer or a USB MIDI adapter.
+* **System MIDI:** output to a MIDI device on the host system, such as the Windows software synthesizer or a USB MIDI adapter.

-The *Configure* button opens a new window with settings specific to the selected output device.
+The *Configure* button opens a new window with settings specific to the selected output device, such as the host MIDI device to use for *System MIDI*.

 MIDI In Device
 --------------